-If you’re keen to change careers or upskill, consider enrolling on a HyperionDev online bootcamp in Full Stack Web Development, Data Science or Software Engineering.
-You can also trial one of these courses for free.
+If you’re keen to change careers or upskill, consider enrolling in a HyperionDev online bootcamp in Full Stack Web Development, Data Science or Software Engineering.
 If online learning is not your thing, you could enrol for an immersive, face-to-face Web Developer or Software Engineering course in Cape Town or Johannesburg.
+Best of all, you can also try any one of these courses for free.